 Other Voice Over and Virtual Reality Marketing Opportunities

-While I touched on some ways VR is already being used, the above categories definitely don’t cover on all of them.
-Virtual reality videos and technology is also being used for a variety of other applications, such as helping:
+While I touched on some ways VR is already being used, the above categories definitely don’t cover all of them.
+Virtual reality videos and technology are also being used for a variety of other applications, such as helping:

 - Travelers pick vacation destinations by letting them “visit” possible locations before they choose.

-- Patients undergo physical rehabilitation, learning tasks in a clinical setting before applying them out in the real world.
+- Patients undergo physical rehabilitation and learning tasks in a clinical setting before applying them out in the real world.